BohdanBezushka/wherearewegoing/TESTING.md

 # Lighthouse

-[Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) was used to audit the website for performance, accessibility, best practice and SEO.
+[Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) was used to audit the website for performance, accessibility, best practices and SEO.
 This was run in Chrome DevTools in incognito mode.

 The following are the results for all pages: